 Frilled and smooth and white all over, Cantatrice was the standard bearer for white trumpets in the mid 20th Century.
 Famously good on the bench, in the border and in the pot.
 From Beersheba.
 ADS Historic.

 A cross of two species pseudonarcissus, Gipsy Queen is a soft white and greenish-yellow miniature trumpet from Alec Gray.
 Queenie is a strong grower and commands attention in the bed, pot or on the bench.
-Because she blooms so early, we associate her reign with late spring snowfall, but given her lineage she should perform well in the South.
+Because she blooms so early, we associate her reign with late spring snowfall, but given her lineage she should perform well further south.
 Alec Gray.
 ADS Miniature.
+ADS Classic.

 Little Darling is a modern tiny trumpet, a golden miniature that has great aerodynamics.
 Even colored, Little Darling shows her cyclamineus ancestry with curled reflex petals.
-Her trumpet ends in a frilly mouth so she can whisper sweet nothings into your ear.
-Very early.
+Her trumpet ends in a frilly mouth so she can whisper sweet nothings into you

 In the States, in a crowdsourced competition, he would have been named “Snooty McSnootface”, but Snooty is indeed an Irish Lord of both Trumpets and reverse bi-colors.
 Awesome flower, sired by Brian Duncan.
 New Introduction, doesn’t appear to be registered at this writing.
 Only a few bulbs to offer.

 Softly colored and feminine for a trumpet, Ms Krelage is an understated daughter of King Alfred.
 Fertility both ways, ADS Historic.